jahwag/ClaudeSync/README.md

 - Seamless integration with your existing workflow
 - Optional two-way synchronization support
 - Configuration management through CLI
+- Chat and artifact synchronization and management

+**Important Note**: ClaudeSync requires a Claude.ai Professional plan to function properly.
+Make sure you have an active Professional subscription before using this tool.

 ## Important Disclaimers